ErenDikkulah/robot_hand/assets/docs/three_finger_hand_report.md

 [![Demo movement video](../media/screenshot%20from%20gazebo%20sim%20and%20control%20ui.png)](../media/screencast%20from%20gazebo%20sim.mp4)

-* Photo from a finger in Fusion
+* Photo from the robot in Fusion

 ![Photo from Fusion](../media/finger%20in%20fusion.jpeg)